BlasBenito/virtualPollen/README.md

 The basic workflow consists of the following steps:

 **1.** **Generate virtual drivers** with *simulateDriverS*.
 The user can define a random seed, a time vector, length of the autocorrelation structure of the driver, minimum and maximum values, and names of the drivers.
-Note that the final length of the temporal autocorrelation is only approximate.
+Note that the final length of the temporal autocorrelation is only approximate, and that **time** runs from left to right, meaning that older samples have lower time values.

 ``` r
 #generating two drivers with different autocorrelation lengths